Exploring Majors and Careers

 - Seek help for difficult courses from the instructors, department tutors and/or campus tutors.

 - Write your resume.
-Resume samples are available in the Career Handbook and a resume review service is available in Career Services.
+Resume samples are available in the Career Handbook and a resume review service is available in Career and Internship Services.

 - Get experience.